⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Split Old Town (2-3 hours)

 Visit the magnificent Diocletian’s Palace, the Cathedral of St. Domnius, a venerable building from the 4th century AD that exudes ancient charm.
 Stroll along the vibrant Riva, the central heart of Split, and experience the dynamic atmosphere of the city.
 Discover the ancient Temple of Jupiter, a testament to Split’s rich history, whose origins date back to the 3rd century AD.
-Cross the enchanting “Let me pass” street and immerse yourself in its unique flair.
+Cross the enchanting “Let Me Pass” street and immerse yourself in its unique flair.
 Marvel at the Golden Gate, a Roman stone gate from the 4th century, decorated with arches and ornate statues, which marks the grand entrance to Diocletian’s Palace.

 → Free time to explore Split Old Town and have dinner